loda-lang/loda-programs/programs/oeis/list1.md

 * [A060106](http://oeis.org/A060106) ([program](060/A060106.asm)): Numbers that are congruent to {1, 4, 6, 9, 11} mod 12.
 The Ebony keys on a piano, start with A0 = the 0th key.
 * [A060107](http://oeis.org/A060107) ([program](060/A060107.asm)): Numbers that are congruent to {0, 2, 3, 5, 7, 8, 10} mod 12.
 The ivory keys on a piano, start with A0 = the 0th key.
 * [A060108](http://oeis.org/A060108) ([program](060/A060108.asm)): Sequence of sums based on primes = 7 mod 8.
+* [A060130](http://oeis.org/A060130) ([program](060/A060130.asm)): Number of nonzero digits in factorial base representation (A007623) of n; minimum number of transpositions needed to compose each permutation in the lists A060117 & A060118.
 * [A060143](http://oeis.org/A060143) ([program](060/A060143.asm)): a(n) = floor(n/tau), where tau = (1 + sqrt(5))/2.
 * [A060144](http://oeis.org/A060144) ([program](060/A060144.asm)): a(n) = floor(n/(1+tau)), or equivalently floor(n/(tau)^2), where tau is the golden ratio (A001622).
 * [A060145](http://oeis.org/A060145) ([program](060/A060145.asm)): a(n) = floor(n/tau) - floor(n/(1 + tau)).